 Sea fishing rods are perfect for fishing on the ocean and, because of how vastly different certain areas around and in the ocean are, the sizes vary greatly.

 There are some sea rods that are specialized for bigger ocean fish, as well.
 Surf rods are a popular type of sea rod and are long and heavy.

 Sea fishing rods are used for, as its name implies, fishing in deep, ocean waters.
-It’s great for bigger fish that are found in deeper ocean waters, but it’s recommended that you pick your rod based off of the type of fish you’re fishing for.
+It’s great for bigger fish that are found in deeper ocean waters, but it’s recommended that you pick your rod based on the type of fish you’re fishing for.

 The heavier the rod, the bigger fish that you can catch with it.
 Keeping this in mind, you’ll be able to pick the perfect rod for you!

 Trolling rods are used to entrance a fish into following it, as the line with a lure is placed in the water and dragged behind the boat.
 They’re long and used for bigger fish.

 It’s generally best to use a trolling rod when you are in shallower waters, as it deals with dragging the line across the water’s floor.
 This can be done in both freshwater and saltwater, but keep in mind that you should be in shallow water, beforehand.

 Telescopic rods are an expandable rod, which is perfect for the fisherman on the go.
 Some are eyeless, but most still have eyes on them.

 Telescopic rods can be used in both fresh and saltwater and is actually popular amongst surf fishers.
 Its portability makes it attractive to many fishermen who are packing more extensively than most for their fishing trip.